-Center for Food Safety (CFS) is committed to maintaining the confidence and trust of those who visit www.centerforfoodsafety.org and our other websites.
+Center for Food Safety (CFS) is committed to maintaining the confidence and trust of our donors and those who visit www.centerforfoodsafety.org and our other websites.
 CFS is the sole owner of the information collected on our websites, and will not sell, trade, share, or rent this information to third parties.

 The following are examples of how we may use your personal information when you engage in common activities on our website:

 1. When you take an advocacy action such as sending a message to your elected representatives, government officials or other targets of CFS advocacy, we will keep a record of the information you submit, and will send your message to these recipients, along with the contact information you provide, such as your name, address, and email address.
 CFS is not responsible for what these recipients may do with your information.
 This information is not shared with or sold to, other organizations for commercial purposes.
 However, your statement to decision makers, along with personal information you voluntarily provide, will be forwarded by e-mail to those addresses listed.

 Please note: Comments submitted to government agencies, including the Food and Drug Administration (FDA), United States Department of Agriculture (USDA), and the Environmental Protection Agency (EPA), are considered to be public information.
 Personal contact information you provide will be placed in a public docket and may also be placed on the agency’s website and made available through the Internet in accordance with the provisions of the Electronic Freedom of Information Act.
 All of the information supplied in the correspondence, including addresses, phone numbers, signatures, and other identifiers, will be placed in the docket.
 CFS does NOT include your email address when we submit your comments to agency dockets on your behalf.